chrizzzzz/LEDDisplay74HC595/README.md

 # Arduino Library for a 4-bit LED Digital Tube Module

 This is a simple Arduino library for presenting a decimal number on a 4-bit LED Digital Tube Module that uses two 74HC595 shift registers.
-It's an unknown brand but can be baught on various sites on the net.
+It's an unknown brand but can be bought on various sites on the net.

 # Usage